tgbnhy/torchtrajectory/README.md

 ### 3. QueryResult
 ```
 if (ret.succeed){
-String mapVformat = ret.getResultTrajectory();
 List<Trajectory<TrajEntry>> l = ret.getResultTrajectory();
+String mapVformat = ret.getMapVFormat();
 }else{ //do something}
 ```

 After query is performed, object of type QueryResult is returned uniformly.
 It contains trajectories that meet the requirement.
+Also, you can project these on MapV<sup>[3]</sup> for visualization purpose.